 Introduction to Research Methods in Psychology

 In this course students will learn the basics of research in psychology.
 Students will participate in research projects conducted across different areas of psychology, which might involve observation and interviewing, psychological tests and measures, physiological measures, and computerized tasks.
 Students will learn about issues of reliability and validity in psychological research, as well as ethical issues associated with psychological research.
 Students will learn techniques for descriptive statistical analysis of their data, and they will communicate their research findings both orally and in writing, using the writing style of the American Psychological Association.
-Prerequisite: PSYC 100 (or AP score of 5).
+Prerequisite: PSYC 100 or 110 or AP score of 5.
 This course is designed for first-year and sophomore students planning to major in psychology and is typically offered every semester.